 While on Senator Chambliss’ staff, Camila worked on a host of legislative issues, including energy policy, comprehensive immigration reform, judicial nominations, Georgia’s tri-state water wars, and the deepening of the Savannah Harbor.
 She also worked on appropriations bills providing critical federal funding to numerous Georgia projects.

 Camila began her career in Washington as a legislative aide to U.S. Senator Kay Bailey Hutchison of Texas.
 She holds an A.B. in History from Harvard, from which she graduated with cum laude distinction, and a law degree from Georgetown University.
 She is a member of the State Bar of North Carolina.

-Camila is a member of the 2014 class of Leadership Georgia, a member of the Georgia 4-H Foundation Board, and an alumni interviewer for Harvard.
-She is also visiting instructor at the University of Georgia Law School.
+Camila is a current trustee for Leadership Georgia and serves on the boards of directors for the Georgia Public Telecommunications Commission, Camp Sunshine, the Georgia 4-H Foundation, Georgia Cities Solutions, and the Chambliss Leadership Forum.
+She is an alumni interviewer for Harvard and for the Chambliss Fellows program, which sends University of Georgia students to Washington, DC for a semester.
 She resides in Atlanta with her husband Sean and their four children.
-Camila is an active member of Peachtree Road United Methodist Church, where she serves on the church’s Staff-Parish Council, and teaches kindergarten Sunday School with her husband.
+Camila is an active member of Peachtree Road United Methodist Church, where she serves on the church’s Staff-Parish Relations Committee and teaches kindergarten Sunday School with her husband.